Loughborough-Lake Real Estate

 0 baths

-Cross Streets: North Shore Road and Koen Road. ** Directions: North on Perth Road to North Shore Road to Koen Road.
-First property on the left.
-Just a stones throw from the Koen Road boat launch on Loughborough Lake, this newly severed 2.17-acre lot offers an exceptional opportunity to build
+Cross Streets: North Shore Road and Koen Road. ** Directions: Perth Road to North Shore Road to Koen Road.
+Just a stone's throw from the Koen Road boat launch on Loughborough Lake, this newly severed 2.17-acre lot offers an exceptional opportunity to build your dream home near one of the area's

 Holly Henderson,Re/max Service First Realty Inc., Brokerage